According to official government statistics issued in November of 2007, more than 1

 homeless war veterans, even mentioned as a priority in their party platform agendas.

-Down Homeless Veteran Statistics below).
-If 5% of the current American military budget
+homeless veterans, see link above and Operation Stand Down of Nashville, Tennessee.
+If only 5% of the current American military budget

 hunger in the United States.
 An additional 10% diverted annually, if managed correctly,